Carlow College - St. Patrick's

 Politics & Society

-This programme is a blended learning 60 ECTS programme taken over one year part-time.
+The Higher Diploma in Politics & Society programme is a blended learning 60 ECTS programme taken over one year (part-time).
 It is primarily designed to align with the core senior cycle curriculum to upskill teachers who wish to teach Politics and Society at a secondary level or in the senior cycle.
 The course also has a broader aim of developing learner awareness of the complementary disciplines of Politics and Society and their practical application in both the classroom and wider community.

-Who is this programme for?
+Who is this course for?

 The programme is aimed at primary and post-primary teachers looking to upskill to teach Politics & Society at secondary level.
 It is designed in line with the Teaching Council’s curricular subject registration requirements for Politics & Society.
-It is also ideal for those who wish to pursue continuing education in politics and society to enhance career prospectus in the NGO, politics, human rights and advocacy sectors or for professional development for those already working in these sectors.
+It is also ideal for those who wish to pursue continuing education in politics and society to enhance career prospectus in the NGO, politics, human rights and advocacy sectors or for professional development for those already working in these sectors

 Subjects taught